-Wouldn’t be nice if an employee were happy people, smiling through each and every workday?
+Wouldn’t it be nice if an employee were happy people, smiling through each and every workday?
 But that’s not possible, because people’s attitude is lifted by all kinds of factors outside their own control.

 An attitude is a form of expression of yourself.
 You can choose to be happy, positive and optimistic, or choose to be pessimistic and critical, with a negative outlook on your workday.
-A positive attitude helps you cope better under stressful situation at work.
+A positive attitude helps you cope better under stressful situations at work.